artursvanags/gravity-team-binance-task/README.md

 2. Calls Binance's API endpoint `/api/v3/klines` and retrieves the OHLCV trading data at 1 minute resolution.

 3. Retrives and processes the API response:
+    - Makes a loop of API untill all candles from endpoint have been recieved ( to avoid API 1000 response limit )
     - Decodes the JSON response and converts it into a pandas DataFrame.
     - Assign column names to the DataFrame for better readability.
     - Convert `volume` and `close` columns to float type.